AnaHill/AnaHill.github.io/academic.md

 ## Visiting Scholar @Tampere University (_Nov 2022 - Dec 2024_)
 Continued as a part-time researcher (approx. 10 hours/month) in [Micro- and Nanosystems Research Group](https://research.tuni.fi/mst/) led by Professor Pasi Kallio to finish the following three publications.

+> 🚀 *Bringing the future of tissue engineering one step closer!*
 {% for pub in site.data.publications %}
   {% if pub.title contains "Barrier-free, open-top microfluidic chip for generating two distinct" %}
   - {%- for author in pub.authors -%}